Installation and update

 The user, on whose behalf you are trying to sign in, does not have required permissions (please note that it has to be the OS user added to the corresponding group).

-For access to the control panel (web-admin) TrueConf Server the system account is used, no new accounts are created during installation.
-Access is regulated by adding the required OS accounts to a specific group, see control panel access settings description for details.
+An existing system account is used for accessing the TrueConf Server control panel, no new accounts are created during installation.
+Access is controlled by adding the selected OS accounts to a specific group.
+To learn more, refer to the description of control panel access settings.